 Gothic novels begun to flourish in the second part of the 18th century and delivered stories what could get the readers trembling nerves.

 Gothic elements mixed with Romanticism

 At the end of the 18th century writers like Ann Radcliffe and M.G.
-Lewis would be associated with gothic novels or gothic romance.
-The term Gothic referred to medieval architecture and the relationship could be noticed by the fact that the stories often were set in old castles, environments that served associations to the superstitious and supernatural.
-The first example of gothic fiction was The Castle of Otranto by Horace Walpole in 1764.
-Under the Romanticism era writers such as ETA Hoffmann, Mary Shelley, Victor Hugo and Edgar Allen Poe would also include gothic elements in some of their works.1
+Lewis would be associated with Gothic novels or Gothic romance.
+The term Gothic referred to medieval architecture and the relationship could be noticed by how the stories often were set in old castles, environments that served associations to the superstitious and supernatural.
+The first example of Gothic fiction was The Castle of Otranto by Horace Walpole in 1764.
+Under the Romanticism era writers such as ETA Hoffmann, Mary Shelley, Victor Hugo and Edgar Allen Poe would also include Gothic elements in some of their works.1

 - Castles as a returning element in the environment.
 Two examples is The Fall of the House of Usher and Dracula in which both the protagonist is invited to a castle there mysterious things starts to happen.

 - Sexual perversities.
 Gothic novels can include sexual motifs like incest or rape alternatively hidden sexual associations.